Skip to content

 A layout’s schema must contain exactly one Outlet.
 It carries no markup of its own; it is the seam where Lattice drops the active page’s component tree.
 Everything around it — sidebar, breadcrumbs, header — is shared chrome rendered once and left in place as the page changes.

 Topbar is a horizontal bar for chrome that sits above the page — a logo, search, settings menu, or appearance switcher.
-Call ->sticky() to keep it pinned to the top of the viewport as the page scrolls, and ->items([...]) to fill it:
+Call ->sticky() to keep it pinned to the top of the viewport as the page scrolls, and ->items([...]) to fill it.
+A sticky topbar also claims its height as the page’s sticky offset (--lt-sticky-offset), which sticky stacks and vertical tab rails pin beneath:

 Topbar::make('app-topbar')->sticky()->items([